zhullyb/monyhar/monyhar/docs/servicification.md

 implementation entirely from //content, the shutdown of these singletons must be either ported into your service or eliminated:

-- In general, as Chromium is moving away from graceful shutdown, the first question to analyze is: Do the singletons actually need to be shut down at all?
+- In general, as Monyhar is moving away from graceful shutdown, the first question to analyze is: Do the singletons actually need to be shut down at all?
 - If you need to preserve shutdown of the singleton, the naive approach is to